2019 Amex EveryDay Credit Card Review – WalletHub Editors

 Above-Average Rewards: You will earn at least the market average for a points credit card when using Amex EveryDay®, as it provides a minimum of 1 point per $1 spent.
-You also get an additional point on the first $6,000 in supermarket purchases that you make each year and a 20% bonus on all of your earnings during months that you make at least 20 purchases.
+You also get an additional point on the first $6,000 in supermarket purchases that you make each year.
+And you'll receive a 20% bonus on all your earnings during months that you make at least 20 purchases.

-- Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 13.99% to 23.99%, depending on your credit standing.
-Even if you get a rate at the low end of that range, it will still be above the 13.56% market average for “excellent-credit” credit cards.
+- Above-Average Regular APR: EveryDay’s regular APR can be anywhere from 14.99% to 25.99% (V), depending on your credit standing.
+Even if you get a rate at the low end of that range, it will still be above the market average for “excellent-credit” credit cards.

-- 2.7% Foreign Transaction Fee: If you travel abroad or make purchases from internationally based merchants, then using Amex EveryDay® every day could wind up proving pretty expensive.
-The 2.7% surcharge assessed for every transaction processed outside of the U.S. is above the market-average 1.76% foreign fee.
+- 2.7% Foreign Transaction Fee: This is well above the market-average foreign fee of 1.49%.
+So if you travel abroad or make purchases from internationally based merchants, using Amex EveryDay® every day could wind up being pretty expensive.

 Other Things To Consider